krystal/crumbs/README.md

 `cookieName`: Give the cookie your own name.
 If not specified then the default is `cookie_consent`

+`domain`: The domain you wish to set the cookie on

-`editSettingsButton`: This is an HTMLElement that you want to attach an event listener too in order for the user to change the cookie settings
+`editCookieButton`: This is an HTMLElement that you want to attach an event listener too in order for the user to change the cookie settings

 `days`: The duration of the cookie that is set on acceptance